knpuniversity/symfony2-series/knpu/episode2/form-rendering.rst

         return array('form' => $form->createView());
     }

-This isn't important... other than remember to do it.
+This isn't important... just remember to do it.
 The error is a bit tough, but now you know it!

 Refresh now and celebrate.
 We have a fully operational and rendred form.